veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 earlier, since the spammers simply try random property IDs, they don't know the hostname of the Web site corresponding to a Web property they sent spam to.
 This means that it is possible to filter out the fake page views by configuring a whitelist of legitimate hostnames.
-The drawback of this approach is that it is easy to accidentally filter out valid page views.
-E.g. if somebody views a page of your site through Google Translate, this will be reported as a page view with hostname `translate.googleusercontent.com`.
+The drawback of this approach is that it is easy to [accidentally filter out valid page views][webmasters-78446].
+E.g. if somebody views
+a page of your site through Google Translate, this will be reported as a page view with hostname `translate.googleusercontent.com`.
 If you want to preserve these page views, then all relevant hostnames need to be included in the whitelist, which may be tricky.